Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

     !!! note
         The build process may take some time.
 Once complete, the build status will be listed in the **Builds** pane.
 Here, you will see the build status as **Success**.

-## Deploy and Access Your Web Application
+## Deploy and access your web application

 1. In the left navigation menu, click **Deploy**.
 2. In the **Set Up** card, click **Configure and Deploy**.
 This opens the **Configure & Deploy** pane.
 In this guide, you do not need to add a file mount.